 BUILT WITH GREGOTTI ASSOCIATI INTERNATIONAL MILANO

-The brace position is the resistance of an architecture, or a philosophy for its time and place, understood as a possible immovable position or as an indispensable form of thinking.
+The brace position is the resistance of an architecture (or a philosophy) to its time and place, understood either as an immovable stance or as an indispensable mode of thought.

 We do: concept design, preliminary drawings, construction drawings, architectural surveys, disruptive technological mechanisms and softwares, project management worldwide.